 On October 18, 2013, the Centers for Medicare & Medicaid Services (CMS) approved Minnesota's section 1115 demonstration project, entitled Reform 2020.
 The five year demonstration provides federal waiver authority to implement key components of Minnesota's broader reform initiatives to promote independence, increase community integration and reduce reliance on institutional care for Minnesota's older adults and people with disabilities.
 Federal waiver authority for the five-year demonstration was scheduled to expire on June 30, 2018.
 On July 19, 2017 the state submitted a request to renew the Reform 2020 waiver through June 30, 2021.
-The Reform 2020 waiver is currently operating under a temporary extension through November 29, 2019.
-The current STCs and expenditure authorities continue to apply during this temporary extension.
+On June 28, 2018 CMS approved a one-month temporary extension of the Reform 2020 waiver through July 31, 2018.
+A second one-month temporary extension was approved through September 30, 2018.
+On September 27, 2018 CMS approved a third temporary extension of the waiver through December 31, 2018.
+The current STCs and expenditure authorities continue to apply during these temporary extensions.